JoeyKL/Occultum/README.md

 # Dominus
+# Antiquis

-A deck-building deck-building card game between two cults attempting to summon their ancient one into the world.
+A deck-building deck-building collectible card game between two cults attempting to summon their ancient one into the world.